increasethegrants/increasethegrants/_i18n/en/04-growing-charity-gap.md

 ## The Growing Charity Gap

 For several years, Canada has been facing a growing ‘charity gap’.
-This is a financial gap between available funding and the growing costs of services that serve to maintain civility and equity in our communities.
+This is a financial gap between available funding and the growing costs of services that maintain civility and equity in our communities.
 These services support the elderly, the homeless, abuse victims, animal welfare, environmental health, medical research, and numerous other critical issues.

 This gap is widening due to many reasons, including: